-Due to the location of these different hazardous substances and wastes sites in Sussex County, the entire County is considered vulnerable to this hazard.
-Those particularly vulnerable to the effects of hazardous substances incidents are populations located along major transportation routes because of the quantities of chemicals transported on these major thoroughfares.
+Due to the location of these different hazardous substances and wastes sites in Sussex County, the entire county is considered vulnerable to this hazard.
+Those particularly vulnerable to the effects of hazardous substances incidents are populations located along major transportation routes because of the quantities of chemicals transported on these major thoroughfares; including Bakken oil via rail.
 Potential losses from hazardous substances incidences include human health and life and property resources.
 These types of incidents can lead to injury, illnesses, and/or death from both the involved persons and those living in the impacted areas.